ojasviwadhwa/DataScience/README.md

 # DataScience
-A repo for all work for my Data Science from 22 Oct'16
+A repo for all work for my Data Science from 22 Oct 2016